Project overview

 The Alice Johnson Oval was gifted to Council for recreation purposes in 1982.
 Thanks to the support of the L S Johnson Estate and Trust, a dedicated cricket oval was created and is now home to the Pāpāmoa Cricket Club.

-Plans for a new, shared pavilion on the Alice Johnson Oval are underway.
-Its anticipated construction will kick off in early 2024 with the aim of a completed pavilion for the 2024/2025 summer season.
+Construction of a new, shared pavilion on the Alice Johnson Oval was completed in December 2024, completed in time for the 2024/2025 summer season.
 While the pavilion will primarily serve the local cricket and football community, it’s anticipated this will become a shared space for other members of the Gordon Spratt reserve sporting community.

 Pāpāmoa Sport and Recreation Centre